mlflow/mlflow/docs/source/deployment/index.rst

         import mlflow

-        mlflow.model.predict(
+        mlflow.models.predict(
             model_uri="runs:/<run_id>/model",
             input_data=<input_data>,
         )

-Using the `predict` API is convenient for testing your model and inference environment as being a relatively light weight and quick.
+Using the `predict` API is convenient for testing your model and inference environment quickly.
 However, it is not a perfect simulation of the serving because it does not start the online inference server.

 Testing online inference endpoint with a virtual environment